frjo/acme-tiny-2/README.md

 **This is a fork of [diafygi/acme-tiny](https://github.com/diafygi/acme-tiny).**

-Changes in this form includes:
+Changes in this fork includes:

-* Code line limit increased to 250.
+* Code line limit increased to 250, more about readability than exact numbers.
 * Requires python3.9+.
+* Use ruff for linting and formatting with line-length set to 200.
+* Open to contributions, even if they add a few lines.

 This is a tiny, auditable script that you can throw on your server to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
 Since it has